atul1503/Knowledge/css-layout-styling.md

 - `left: -10px;` means the left side of the child box will be 10 pixels to the left of the parent box.

 In this context, "parent" refers to any element that has a position set to `absolute` or `relative`, not `static`.

+In this context, "box" and "element" mean the same thing.
+You can assume them to be a div.

 ## 2. For CSS layouts, there are only two factors, how much space will the box take and where will that box be placed.